This post contains affiliate links. We may receive compensation, at no extra cost to you, when you click on or make a purchase using these links.

 Visit a Park

 Whilst the centre of Melbourne has a very urban feel, there are some spacious and green parks around, where Melburnians like to enjoy a walk or a picnic.
-However, during my 2 days in Melbourne, I only had time to walk across the Flagstaff Gardens.

 Take a Tram

 Melbourne has a very efficient network of trams.
 A Melbourne trip wouldn’t complete without a ride on the tram.
 The great thing is that trams within the CBD are free.
 If you wish to travel further afield, the best way is to use a rechargeable Myki card.